VolodymyrKuksa/Wolf3d/README.md

 # Wolf3d
 Wolf3d is a pseudo-3d game.
 The project was developed as a part of 42 school program.
 It parses maps from files, visualizes them using ray-casting technique and applyes simple game logic.
+*Note:* this project was made for MacOS.

 ![screeenshot](images/Screen_Shot_1.png)